SuperDuperKev/VR-Project-1/README.md

 Physics: You are unable to walk through the walls of the home or any other objects that have the `static-body` attribute.
 Objects that are labled as `dynamic-body` are affected by physics (bounce, roll, move) and can be moved by the camera as well.
 These features are achieved by applying a `kinematic-body` to the camera.

 ### Dynamic features/interactables
+Clicking on the door at the front of the house allows you to walk through the door.
+Because the door is a `static-body` and the camera is a `kinematic-body` you cannot walk through the door without opening it.

 ![Feature 1: A clickable door](./images/screenshots/dynamic_object1.gif)

-Clicking on the door at the front of the house allows you to walk through the door

-This is achieved with the `setLightIntensity()` Javscript function (below).
+The opening and closing of the door on click is achieved with the `setLightIntensity()` JavaScript function (below).
 Using the `querySelector` we select the id of the textured box that acts as a door (or gate) and when that box is clicked we set the position of the boxed.
 These are stored in `door_opened_position` and `door_closed_position`.

 ```javascript
 function setLightIntensity(){